spellshift/realm/docs/_docs/user-guide/terminology.md

 ## Terminology

-Throughout the documentation terms like "agent" or "implant" are used to reference various components of Realm.
+Throughout the documentation terms that are used to reference various components of Realm.
 Below we attempt to define some of those terms, to add some clarity to that other documentation.

-### Host

-A Host is a system that is in-scope for the current engagement.
-It is used to establish a logical boundary between different systems in an engagement (e.g. between a webserver and a database).
-This enables operations to target a particular system, for example you may want to list files on a web server in your engagement scope.

 ### Implant